garretyoder/Colorful/README.md

 # Discontinued
-Android has had native themeing for awhile now, so Colorful's purpose has been served and the library has been discontinued.
+Android has had native theming for awhile now, so Colorful's purpose has been served and the library has been discontinued.

 <img src="screenshots/Colorful.png" width="200">